chaseruskin/legoHDL/ROADMAP.md

 - [-] auto-install to cache when creating a workspace and blocks already exist in that local path (occurs in config/initialize workspace) (does it work when doing it on just a regular block?) (say install block from market and gets requirements installs automatically?)

-- [!] implement update command (have -all flag to update all installs, otherwise update by block name?) (could occur on refresh command?)
+- [!] implement update/upgrade command (have -all flag to update all installs, otherwise update by block name?) (could occur on refresh command?)

-- [ ] ensure init command is up to par
-- [ ] test init adding a remote already to git repo and then doing legohdl command
+- [ ] add series of prompts to release command before actually doing anything
-- [ ] remotes that are not empty (already have branches) can not be initialized using legohdl command
-- [ ] test init on blank git url

 - [!] change .lego.lock to Block.lock

-- [ ] ensure download will download the entire remote ("clone") (unless no remote is configured and block is in cache)

 - [ ] test installing a block, then auto-installs requirements to cache if DNE in cache and if the requirement is found in local path or in market